itsjavi/supereffective-spa/README.md

 # SuperEffective Pokédex Tracker

+> NOTE: this project is not maintained anymore, since all our focus is on PokéPC.

 A simple, lightweight, and client-based Pokédex Tracker.

 Brought to you by the [PokéPC](https://pokepc.net) team (formerly SuperEffective.gg).